Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What the Users Say

-Analyzing the reviews and opinions of frequent users of Simparica and Nexgard, the general consensus is very positive for both products.
-Owners seem to be very satisfied with both Simparica and Nexgard.
+After analyzing the reviews and opinions of frequent users of Simparica and Nexgard, we found that the consensus is positive for both products.
+Owners seem to be very satisfied with Simparica and Nexgard.

 Reviews for Simparica are generally very positive.
-There is mention of the flea infestation being eliminated within the number of hours stated by Zoetis.
-Other reviews mention they much preferred the oral treatment to the spot-ons available.
-There were some reviews documenting adverse effects as described, however, nothing serious was reported and no long-term chronic effects were mentioned.
+One review mentions that the flea infestation was eliminated within the number of hours stated by Zoetis.
+Other reviews mention that the patients preferred the oral treatment to the spot-ons available.
+Some reviews documented adverse effects, but nothing serious was reported, and no long-term chronic effects were mentioned.

 Nexgard reviews were also very positive.
-Some owners report that their dogs look forward to the tablet and viewed it as a treat.
-There were a small number of reports detailing adverse reactions as described in the literature, but all seemed to be self-limiting and nothing serious was reported.
+Some owners report that their dogs look forward to the tablet and view it as a treat.
+A small number of reports detailing adverse reactions as described in the literature were reported, but all seemed to be self-limiting, and nothing serious was reported.

-Most importantly, vets recommend both products and use them for their own pets as well as prescribing them frequently for their patients.
-The general consensus is that both products work as they should, are extremely effective, and have minimal side effects.
+Most importantly, vets recommend both products and use them for their own pets and frequently prescribe them for their patients.
+The consensus is that both products work as they should, are extremely effective, and have minimal side effects.

 There doesn’t seem to be a strong preference between the two products reviewing public opinions.